NREL/reV/README.rst

-**reV** (the Renewable Energy Potential model) is an open-source geospatial techno-economic tool that estimates renewable energy technical potential (capacity and generation), system cost, and supply curves for solar photovoltaics (PV), concentrating solar power (CSP), geothermal, and wind energy. reV allows researchers to include exhaustive spatial representation of the built and natural environment into the generation and cost estimates that it computes.
+**reV** (the Renewable Energy Potential model) is an open-source geospatial techno-economic tool that estimates renewable energy technical potential (capacity and generation), system cost, and supply curves for a variety of technologies, including but not limited to, geothermal (GT), pumped storage hydropower (PSH), solar photovoltaics (PV), concentrating solar power (CSP), wind energy, etc. reV allows researchers to include exhaustive spatial representation of the built and natural environment into the generation and cost estimates that it computes.